 Previously, we discussed the importance of properly installing heating floor mats to ensure functionality and warranty coverage.
 But another important step in successfully installing an in-floor heating system is selecting its actual location.
 While this might sound simple, there are two key factors that must be considered: accessibility and warranty requirements.

 It is critical to select an in-floor heating system installation location that ensures the system remains accessible in the future.
 Although failures are rare, they can occur even when the system is installed per manufacturer specifications.

-Make sure to follow manufacturer’s installation instructions and ensure accessibility of the spliced sections.
+Make sure to follow the manufacturer’s installation instructions and ensure the accessibility of the spliced sections.